QuaternionX/artoolkit-docs/2_Configuration/config_adjusting_exposure.md

+---
+uri: adjusting-video-source-exposure
+meta_title: Adjusting for Over- or Under-Exposed Video Sources
+menu_title: Adjusting for Over- or Under-Exposure
+description: Part of ARToolKit's tracking operates on a binarized image, that is, an image that has been converted into black and white pixels only.
+---

 #Adjusting for Over-/Under-Exposed Video Sources
 Part of ARToolKit's tracking operates on a binarized image, that is, an image that has been converted into black and white pixels only.
 All pixels above a certain level of brightness, referred to as the "binarization threshhold", or just "threshhold" are converted to white, and all pixels below this threshhold are converted to black.